 If service is required, contact the nearest Factory Authorized Service Center.
+To find the nearest service center, visit us online at www.speedqueen.com.

 If you are unable to locate an authorized service center or are unsatisfied with the service performed on your dryer, contact: